 I could take the whole show going down the list.

-John Adams, accused of abusing power for enforcing the alien and sedition acts against his political enemies.
+John Adams, accused of abusing power for enforcing the Alien and Sedition Acts against his political enemies.

-Thomas Jefferson accused of abusing power for the Louisiana Purchase and for going after Aaron Burr, his political enemy.
+Thomas Jefferson, accused of abusing power for the Louisiana Purchase and for going after Aaron Burr, his political enemy.

 You go down the list and down the list and down the list.

-The idea that a president can be impeached for because his the political opponents think he's abused his power would just be Hamilton and Madison's nightmare.
+The idea that a president can be impeached for because the political opponents think he's abused his power would just be Hamilton and Madison's nightmare.

 As you said in the beginning, we live within an adversary system.

-Uh impeachment is an adversarial concept.
+Impeachment is an adversarial concept.

 Some people want him impeached.